thomjur/home_page/projects/religionml_for_editing.md

 link-citations: true
 ---

-## ReligionML: Corpus Annotation Project for Machine Learning (April 14, 2022)
+## ReligionML: Corpus Annotation Project for Machine Learning (May 21, 2022)

 ### Description
 The ReligionML project has set itself the task of creating an annotated text corpus for the study of religion.
 The corpus data consists of smaller text units (sentences, short paragraphs, tweets, etc.) which include central religious notions.
 These religious word fields and their syntactic/semantic embedding will be annotated on a word and sentence level.
 The final corpus should enable conducting research questions dealing with the use and meaning of central religious notions on both a qualitative and quantitative level (see the project [A Quantitative Analysis of the Dissemination of Religious Notions in Contemporary English Texts]({{ site.baseurl }}{% link projects/religioid.md %})).